EvernodeXRPL/evernode-host/README.md

   - A host is considered fair based on their availability and the extent they meet the promised hosting specifications.

 # Evernode beta
 We are inviting interested enthusiasts to register as a host.
 As an Evernode beta host, your Linux server will be registered on the [XRPL hooks testnet](https://hooks-testnet.xrpl-labs.com/).
 You will receive EVR tokens on the **testnet** which DOES NOT have any real-world value.
-After registration, your server will become available to host Hot Pocket contracts as requested by Evernode users.
-During the installation, you can choose how much system resources you wish to allocate
+After registration, your server will automatically start accepting contract hosting requests from Evernode users.
+During the installation, you can choose how much system resources you wish to allocate to fullfil contract hosting requests.

 ## System requirements
 To reduce our testing and development overhead, during the beta, we require your server to meet following minimum requirements: